César Vallejo: Biography

 César Vallejo was born to Francisco de Paula Vallejo Benítez and María de los Santos Mendoza Gurrionero in Santiago de Chuco, a remote village in the Peruvian Andes.
 He was the youngest of eleven children.
 His grandfathers were both Spanish priests, and his grandmothers were both indigenous Peruvians.

 Lack of funds forced him to withdraw from his studies for a time and work at a sugar plantation, the Roma Hacienda, where he witnessed the exploitation of agrarian workers firsthand, an experience which would have an important impact on his politics and aesthetics.
 Vallejo received a BA in Spanish literature in 1915, the same year that he became acquainted with the bohemia of Trujillo, in particular with APRA co-founders Antenor Orrego and Victor Raul Haya de la Torre.

 In 1911 Vallejo moved to Lima, where he studied at National University of San Marcos; read, worked as a schoolteacher, and came into contact with the artistic and political avant-garde.
 While in Lima, he also produced his first poetry collection, Los heraldos negros.
 Despite its stated publication year of 1918, the book was actually published a year later.
 It is also heavily influenced by the poetry and other writings of fellow Peruvian Manuel González Prada, who had only recently died.
 Vallejo then suffered a number of calamities over the next few years: he refused to marry a woman with whom he had an affair; and he had lost his teaching post.

 His mother died in 1918.
 In May 1920, homesickness drove him to return to Santiago de Chuco.
 On the first of August, the house belonging to the Santa María Calderón family, who transported merchandise and alcohol by pack animals from the coast, was looted and set on fire.
-Vallejo was unjustly accused as a both a participant and instigator of the act.
+Vallejo was unjustly accused as both a participant and instigator of the act.
 He hid but was discovered, arrested, and thrown in a Trujillo jail where he would remain for 112 days (From November 6, 1920 until February 26, 1921).
 On December 24, 1920 he won second place (first place was declared void) from the city hall of Trujillo for the poem, "Fabla de gesta (Tribute to Marqués de Torre Tagle)".
 Vallejo competed by hiding his identity with a pseudonym in an attempt to give impartiality to the competition.